-Choose different window function in order to get better ringing reduction radWindow-FunctionTriangle radWindowFunctionHamming radWindowFunctionTriplett radWindowFunctionGauss radWindowFunctionNone rate calculation from given atomic data, extracted from flylite, based on FLYCHK
+Choose different window function in order to get better ringing reduction radWindow-FunctionTriangle radWindowFunctionHamming radWindowFunctionTriplett radWindowFunctionGauss radWindowFunctionNone

 This file defines a function describing the observation directions.

 It takes an integer index from [0, picongpu::parameters::N_observer) and maps it to a 3D unit vector in R^3 (norm=1) space that describes the observation direction in the PIConGPU cartesian coordinate system.